For Health Professionals

-Additional factors that Impact Fertility
+Additional factors that impact fertility

 There are many other aspects that can impact fertility or a woman’s health once pregnant.
 Some of these can be improved with health support.
 Encourage your consumers to visit their GP to get the best individualised advice.